 Our approach to incentives is also based on NORC’s decades of experience in survey research and the need to balance motivating respondents to participate without offering a coercive sum (i.e., a sum that a low-income individual would find difficult to refuse) (Dillman et al. 2009).
 As the evaluation contractor, NORC considered alternative approaches, but selected a low-cost graduated incentive approach as the most effective design, based on the literature and their experience .
 NORC will implement a system of a graduated parent incentives (Foster, 2010), which begins with no incentives in the first contact.
 Subsequently, NORC would conduct a small incentive experiment in which half of the initial non-responders would be offered a $2 incentive (in cash with the recruiting request) and the other half would be promised a $5 donation to the school on behalf of the parent for school equipment/resources once the completed survey is received (e.g., 100 completed surveys would yield $500 for a school).
 Based on the results of the incentive experiment, one of the two incentive protocols will be selected for subsequent years.

-Following the full course of parent survey recruitment as designed, NORC will conduct a Non-Response Bias Experiment for a small sample of 5 non-responding parents from each of 44 schools.
+Following the full course of parent survey recruitment, as designed, NORC will conduct a Non-Response Bias Experiment for a small sample of 5 non-responding parents from each of 44 schools.
 Each sampled parent completing the survey over the telephone, on the web, or in person (up to n=220) would receive $25, delivered in person by the interviewer (in cash) or through a mailed check.

 To conform to school policies, no incentives will be provided for educator completion of the Educator Surveys, or implementer completion of session logs.
 Also, to align our work with school student policies, no incentives will be provided for either student or implementer focus group participation.